 Profile and duration of discount.

-4.6 Information provided by TOCs in support of applications for discounts will be held in confidence by HS1 Ltd except if it is required to be released to the ORR as part of the approval process of a Framework Track Access Agreement or supplemental agreement as appropriate (or in relation to any dispute or appeal).
+4.6 Information provided by TOCs in support of applications for discounts will be held in confidence by LSPH except if it is required to be released to the ORR as part of the approval process of a Framework Track Access Agreement or supplemental agreement as appropriate (or in relation to any dispute or appeal).

 Appendix A: Calculation of Common Traffic Flows under Test 1